The Milky Way in context: The formation of galactic discs and chemical sequences from a cosmological perspective: Discussion

 \subsubsection{Gas fuelling and dilution}

 The GSE would be an opportune vehicle for the donation of fresh metal-poor gas into the ancient Galaxy, as called for by the ``two-infall'' model of \citet{chiappini1997, chiappini2001}.
 This could reset the gas metallicity to low values whilst also providing the fuel to support the formation of the low-$\alpha$ sequence.
 The chemical evolution models in \citet{spitoni2019, spitoni2021, spitoni2023} show that a metallicity dilution of approximately a full dex is able to reproduce the low-$\alpha$ sequence in the MW.
+Improving stellar age estimates and extensions to existing catalogues have allowed for more detailed chemical evolution models, highlighting some features of the low-$\alpha$ disc that are difficult to explain with a two-infall model \citep[see][]{dubay2025}.

 In our investigation, we have found that singular merger events \textit{do not} induce a long-lived and significant ($\Delta[\rm{Fe/H}]>0.5$) dilution in the gas discs of their hosts.
 The metal-poor gases donated by minor mergers are rapidly mixed into the surrounding CGM with low impact on the overall metallicity, whereas major mergers increasingly approach parity with the metallicity of their host and so rarely yield a dilution greater than $\sim0.3\,$dex.
 In fact, we find some realisations with GSE-like mergers that exhibit no metallicity overlap between their two $\alpha$-sequences, or do not have multiple sequences at all.
 Furthermore, the gas from most mergers forms only a minor component of subsequent \textit{in-situ} disc stars (with massive major mergers of mass ratio $>1:2$ being an exception).